Oct 5, 2020

 Regardless of the massive increase in customer data, it’s tough to truly think like a customer.
 Each prospect is a unique human with different needs, emotions, personalities, responsibilities, and so on.
 So how can you, as a digital marketer, understand how your customers are making choices to eventually reach the end of your sales funnel and purchase your product or service?

-Although you won’t be able to predict a prospect’s next-steps with 100% accuracy, you can align their goals with varying stages of your sales funnel, while moving through the process yourself.
+Although you won’t be able to fully predict a prospect’s next steps, you can align their goals with varying stages of your sales funnel, while moving through the process yourself.
 Track these steps as you go through a variety of touchpoints and combinations of choices.
-If you come across a section of your buying journey that doesn’t feel like the next step is natural or organic, make note, and optimize this step to make the customer journey more logical and straightforward.
+If you come across a section of your buying journey that doesn’t feel like a natural next step, take note, and optimize this step to make the customer journey more logical and straightforward.

 If you really want to optimize your customer journey, review transcripts of support calls and emails to track where a purchase process went wrong and work to fix these issues before moving onto the next step.